SLQW/HAR_eg/README.md

 * A multi-headed model or ensemble model can easily be developed as a subclass of the current implementation.
 * For brevity (and running on a laptop cpu), experiments were run for 3 iterations.
 This number could be increased if large variance across runs was noticed.
+* A more effective data preprocessing pipeline could be implemented in [sklearn](https://scikit-learn.org/stable/modules/preprocessing.html).
 * Lastly, a greater variety of architectures should be explored (1D analogues to VGG, Inception, etc..)